A family business

 A wine growing estate

 Domaine des Tilleuls’ wine estate is above all a family business; its winemaking heritage dating back five generations.
-The family winery has been a part of the Muscadet wine region since 1905 and covers almost 35 hectares of vineyards in which Melon de Bourgogne reigns supreme.
+The family winery has been a part of the Muscadet wine region since 1905 and covers almost 35 hectares of vines divided into several distinct plots.
 Today, two generations work closely together, sharing the same passion for winemaking, in order to producing high quality wines every year.

 The early 1900s…

-The estate’s history began in 1905 when a certain Auguste Godefroy inherited a few plots of vines in the locality known as Les Corbetières in the village of La Regrippière.
-Planted on a gentle rolling hillside, the area was very suitable for the cultivation of vines and the production of great wines.
-Aware of the potential of this particular land, Auguste Godefroy quickly learnt the winemaking trade field.
+The estate’s history began in around 1905 when a certain Auguste Godefroy inherited a few plots of vines in the locality known as « Les Corbetières » in the village of La Regrippière near Vallet.
+Planted on a gentle rolling hillside, the area was very suitable for the cultivation of vines and the production of wines with great potential of ageing.
+Aware of the potential of this particular land, Auguste Godefroy decided to learn the winemaking and how to become a winegrower.

 Expansion of the cellar